asrob-uc3m/robotDevastation-developer-manual/en/dead-state.md

 ## Setup
-In Setup, the video, user input and the robot controller are disabled.
+The video, user input and the robot controller are disabled.

 ## Loop
-In the Loop, the count is decremented from 10 to 0.
+The count is decremented from 10 to 0.
 When the counter arrives to 0, the user input is enabled and, if selected, the player is respawned to the GameState.

 ## Cleanup
 If it arrived to this state after requesting exit, it disables all the involved managers.